Asymptotic structure. V. The coarse Menger conjecture in bounded path-width: Introduction

-More exactly, we will prove: \begin{thm} Let $k,d\ge 0$ and $c\ge1$ be integers.
-Then there exists $\ell\ge 0$, such that for every graph $G$ with path-width at most $d$, and all $S,T\subseteq V(G)$, either: \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance at least $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex with distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm} Thus the coarse Menger conjecture is true for graphs of bounded path-width, and we will deduce in the conclusion that it also holds for graphs of ``bounded coarse path-width''.
+More exactly, it implies: \begin{thm} Let $k,d\ge 0$ and $c\ge1$ be integers.
+Then there exists $\ell\ge 0$, such that for every graph $G$ with path-width at most $d$, and all $S,T\subseteq V(G)$, either: \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance at least $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex at distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm} (For fixed $k,d$, the number $\ell$ depends linearly on $c$, as we will see.)
+We will deduce in the conclusion that the coarse Menger conjecture also holds for graphs of ``bounded coarse path-width''.
 Curiously, the coarse Menger conjecture is {\em not} true for graphs of bounded tree-width, since the counterexamples of~\cite{counterex} have tree-width six.

+Our main result is more general than this.
+Let us say a graph $H$ is {\em near-outerplanar} if it is planar, and has a planar drawing such that every region is incident with a vertex of the infinite region (see Figure \ref{fig:nearouterplanar}).
+Thus, outerplanar graphs are near-outerplanar, but so are many other graphs, such as wheels.

+We will prove that: \begin{thm} For every near-outerplanar graph $H$, and all integers $k\ge 0$ and $c\ge1$, there exists $\ell\ge 0$, such that for every graph $G$ not containing $H$ as a minor, and all $S,T\subseteq V(G)$, either: \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance at least $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex at distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm} (We could assume that $k\ge 2$ if we wanted, because the coarse Menger conjecture is known to be true for $k=1$~\cite{wollan, agelos,counterex}, but there is no need.)
+In particular, every tree $H$ is near-outerplanar, and so the coarse Menger conjecture is true for graphs that do not contain $H$ as a minor; and this implies \ref{mainthm}, as we discuss in the next section.
+Moreover, the graph $K_4$ is near-outerplanar, and so the coarse Menger conjecture is true for series-parallel graphs, since they are the graphs with no $K_4$ minor.
+(This was an open question.)